 Adult Poetry and Short Story sections

-This year there is a choice of two themes in the adult sections.
+As usual, there was a choice of two themes in the adult sections.

 Secondary schools (S3-S6)